Coppull: Governance

 Coppull was a township in the ecclesiastical parish of St Wilfrid, Standish in the Hundred of Leyland.
 It was a member of the Chorley Poor Law Union formed in 1837 that took responsibility for the administration and funding of the Poor Law.
 Coppull became part of Chorley Rural Sanitary District from 1875 to 1894, and part of Chorley Rural District from 1894 to 1974.
 Since 1974, it is a civil parish and electoral ward in the Borough of Chorley.

 Economy

 Since the decline in manufacturing and the end of the coal industry, the village has been converted into a satellite town for commuters to Chorley and Wigan.
-Notable industries today include The Yew Tree Dairy, Morris's Bakery and Staveley's egg producer.
+Notable industries today include The Yew Tree Dairy, Morris' Bakery and Staveley's egg producer.

 Transport

 Intersecting the village is the B5251 road, which connects Chorley to the Wigan-Preston Road.
 The village's closest motorway connections are the M6 Junction 27 at Standish and the M61 Junction 8 at Chorley.

-Coppull is served by regular Arrivabus services to Wigan (the 362) and Chorley Interchange and Stagecoach bus services to Chorley.
-Network Chorley service operates within the village.
+Coppull is served by regular Bee Network services to Wigan (the 632) and Chorley Interchange and Stagecoach bus services to Chorley.
+Network Chorley service operated within the village until the early/mid 2010’s.

 The village was previously served by the Blackpool to Liverpool Line which stopped at Coppull railway station but the station was closed in 1969.
 Recently there has been a campaign from locals to re-open the station.